-- Every 6 hours, the unit will be off and let the evaporator coil clear up the ice, the controller now display defrost symbol.
-When the coil temperature reach 41° F or after 20 minutes, the unit start to work again. - 2.
-Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
-The factory setting for temperature range is 34° to 38° F.
+Every 6 hours, the unit will shut off to let the evaporator coil clear up the ice and the controller will display the defrost symbol.
+When the coil temperature reaches terminal temperature or after 20 minutes, the unit will start to work again.